1. Why I’m No Longer Talking to White People About Race – Reni Eddo-Lodge

 Mark and Paul Engler

 From climate change and migrant rights, to Occupy, the Arab Spring, and #BlackLivesMatter – waves of movements are reshaping our politics.
-Mark and Paul Engler delve into their work with a fine tooth comb, to find the common threads of learning that weave them together.
-They also look to the past and the work of folks such as Gandhi, Martin Luther King Jr., Gene Sharp, and Frances Fox Piven, to reveal the tools people with few resources can use to change the world.
-Thank heavens someone has done the hard research for us!
+Mark and Paul Engler delve into their work with a fine tooth comb, to find the common threads that weave them together.
+They look to the work of folks such as Gandhi, Martin Luther King Jr., Gene Sharp, and Frances Fox Piven, to reveal the tools people with few resources can use to change the world.

 What other books should be on this list?
 Let us know in the comments section.